 Web server on an SD card?

 WordPress and other Content Management Systems read and write to a database.
 This adds additional work for the Pi to perform before it can render the webpage.
 These read and writes are being made to the micro SD card, which is a slow-performing storage medium.
 SD cards are great for storing photos on your camera or maybe some MP3 files.
 Sadly, they do not perform well on a live web server.
 Quite simply micro SD cards are just too slow and unreliable.
+However, reliability can be addressed if you at least purchase a high endurance SD card.

 When you can consider why people use WordPress; they want to update content regularly, then you can understand why frequent writes to the card are necessary.
 If you run a static website then you likely do not want to make changes to the website content often.
 In this case, you can simply take a backup image after finalising your website content and always have it ready to be reinstalled.
 However, doing this on a regular basis for a frequently updating WordPress website would just be a pain.
 You would have to shut down your server, remove the card for imaging and then reboot the server.
 All this time your website is unavailable.
 A guaranteed way to be given an SEO penalty by Google.